microsoft/MCW-Enterprise-class-networking/HOL/Hands-on lab step-by-step - Enterprise-class networking in Azure.md

     g.
 Subnet address range: **10.8.0.0/29**

     Upon completion, it should look like the following screenshot.
-Validate the information is correct, and click **Create**.
+Validate the information is correct, and choose **Create**.

     ![This represents the properly filled out fields when creating a second Virtual Network.](images/Hands-onlabstep-by-step-Enterprise-classnetworkinginAzureimages/media/image31.jpeg "Create virtual network")